bknackkr/ziggybox/README.md

 ## Building

 ziggybox is written in Zig 0.16.0.
+To build, you need to install it.
+See [Zig: Getting Started](https://ziglang.org/learn/getting-started/#direct)

 ### x86-64 and x86 (32-bit)